Nutriepigenomics: Adulthood

+Caloric restriction (CR), intermittent fasting, and time-restricted feeding have been shown to modulate epigenetic mechanisms associated with aging and metabolism, including histone acetylation and non-coding RNA expression.
+These dietary patterns activate AMP-activated protein kinase (AMPK) and sirtuin pathways, promoting genomic stability, autophagy, and reduced inflammation.

+Animal studies reveal that CR leads to a reduction in age-related DNA methylation drift and histone modifications linked to inflammation and tumorigenesis.
+In humans, preliminary findings suggest similar patterns of reduced biological age and improved metabolic profiles, although long-term randomized studies are ongoing.

 Transgenerational effects

 Many believe epigenetic regulation is cleared during the fertilization process, yet more evidence for transgenerational effects (TGEs) are being revealed.
 These TGEs take place when the epigenetic regulatory patterns are not sufficiently erased during fertilization, possibly due to nutrition levels in previous generations.
 Later generations may be affected from caloric and protein restriction, high-fat interventions and endocrine disruption in earlier generations.
-Differences within the nutritional behavior of the maternal rat are believed to cause malprogramming in the F1 generation and may then be passed to subsequent generations.
+Differences within the nutritional behavior of the maternal rat are believed to cause adverse programming in the F1 generation and may then be passed to subsequent generations.